Why Does Muscle Swelling Occur After an Injury?

 It is pretty common that an injury leads to swelling in that area.
 While swelling can be painful and uncomfortable, it actually can be very useful.
 However, swelling can also indicate that there is a bigger problem that you need to investigate.
 Here, we explore why swelling occurs and how you should handle it, specifically when it comes to physical therapy.

-What Causes Swelling?
+What Causes Muscle Swelling?

 Swelling is the body’s reaction to an injury.
 It is caused by an influx of white blood cells to the injured area.
 White blood cells are your body’s first line of defense when you are injured.
 They immediately go to work to start the healing process.
 Swelling is also caused by extra blood flow to the area.
 The extra blood and white blood cells press on the nerves in that area, often causing pain.